Psycho Bunny

-Psycho Bunny is a privately held men's, women's, and children's clothing company founded in 2005; it has offices in its founding city of New York and headquarters in Montreal.
+Psycho Bunny is a privately held men's, women's, and children's clothing company founded in 2005.
+Its headquarters are in Montreal and it has an office in New York City, where it was founded.

+In 2005, Robert Godley founded men's contemporary label Psycho Bunny with friend and business partner Robert Goldman.
+Handmade from English silk, Psycho Bunny neckwear featured designs like tiny spades and Donnie Darko-style rabbit skulls, the latter inspiring the label's name.
+Godley once stated: "When I showed that tie to a buyer, she said, look at the psycho bunny!
+The name stuck".
+Since the launch of the initial neckwear collection, the brand has expanded into other categories including polo shirts and t-shirts, bottoms, cashmere scarves and socks, and a golf collection.

 Alen Brandman, CEO of Thread Collective, took ownership of the company in 2021.

 In 2022, Psycho Bunny opened stores in Kenwood Towne Centre, Ross Park Mall, and Easton Town Center.
 In Fall 2023, Psycho Bunny opened a location in West Edmonton Mall.

-In 2005, Godley founded men's contemporary label Psycho Bunny with friend and business partner Robert Goldman.
-Handmade from English silk, Psycho Bunny neckwear features everything from tiny spades to Donnie Darko-style rabbit skulls, the latter inspiring the label's name.
-Godley once stated: "When I showed that tie to a buyer, she said, look at the psycho bunny!
-The name stuck".
-Since the initial launch of the Psycho Bunny neckwear collection, the brand has expanded into multiple categories including polo shirts and t-shirts, bottoms, cashmere scarves and socks, and most recently a golf collection.

-National Bank Open Tennis Tournament Sponsorship
+Tennis tournament sponsorships

-Since 2024, Psycho Bunny has been a silver-tier sponsor of the National Bank Open (NBO) tennis tournament in both Montreal and Toronto, Canada.
-The brand signed a multi-year contract from 2024 to 2027 to be a sponsor of the tournaments in both cities.
-They are the official athletic apparel sponsor for Tennis Canada across these tournaments (as well as the Davis Cup and Billie Jean King Cup).
-They supply the outfits for all volunteers who participate in organizing and running the tournaments.
-They also put a stand in the premises of both tournaments in which people can buy exclusive clothing.
+In 2024, Psycho Bunny signed a multi-year contract to be a silver-tier sponsor of the National Bank Open (NBO) tennis tournaments in Montreal and Toronto until 2027.
+They are the official athletic apparel sponsor for Tennis Canada for the NBO, as well as the Davis Cup and Billie Jean King Cup.
+They also supply outfits for all volunteers and put up merchandise stands for exclusive clothing at both tournaments.